Metalnem/mijailovic.net/_drafts/books-2017-q2.md

-social aspects of the war: harsh living conditions in the ghettos of Poland, evolution of the Final Solution, life in Germany during the War (including the effects of the allied bombing campaigns on people), Nazi treatment of Jews, gypsies, homosexuals and other minorities, etc.
+social aspects of the war: harsh living conditions in the ghettos of Poland, evolution of the Final Solution, life in Germany during the War (including the effects of the allied bombing campaigns on people), Nazi treatment of Jews, gypsies, homosexuals and other minorities, T4 program and wartime medical experiments, etc.

 **[Twitter and Tear Gas: The Power and Fragility of Networked Protest](https://www.amazon.com/dp/B06XR259MG/)**